An evaporative cooler – also known as a swamp cooler, desert cooler, or wet air cooler – is a device that cools air through the evaporation of water.

 The process of evaporation happens all the time.
-Our bodies, for example, perspire in hot weather; through evaporation the sweat dries and drops our body temperature.
+Our bodies, for example, perspire in hot weather.
+Through evaporation, the sweat dries and drops our body temperature.
 Whenever dry air passes over water, some of the water will be absorbed by the air.
-That’s why evaporative cooling naturally occurs near waterfalls, at rivers, lakes and oceans.
+That’s why evaporative cooling naturally occurs near waterfalls, rivers, and lakes.

 Check out our range of air coolers.